-All the characteristic values are based on Bayesian statistics and on the ISO/IEC 98-3 as well as on the ISO/IEC Guide 98-3-1 and ISO/IEC 98-3-2.
+All the characteristic values are based on Bayesian statistics and on the ISO/IEC 98-3 Guide to the Expression of Uncertainty in Measurement as well as on the ISO/IEC Guide 98-3-1 and ISO/IEC 98-3-2.
 As explained in detail in ISO 11929-2, the characteristic values are mathematically defined by means of moments and quantiles of probability distributions of the possible measurand values.

-Since measurement uncertainty plays an important part in ISO 11929, the evaluation of measurements and the treatment of measurement uncertainties are carried out by means of the general procedures according to the ISO/IEC Guide 98-3 and to the ISO/IEC Guide 98-3-1; see also References [13] to [17].
+Since measurement uncertainty plays an important part in the ISO 11929 series, the evaluation of measurements and the treatment of measurement uncertainties are carried out by means of the general procedures according to the ISO/IEC Guide 98-3 and to the ISO/IEC Guide 98-3-1; see also References [9 to 13].
 This enables the strict separation of the evaluation of the measurements, on the one hand, and the provision and calculation of the characteristic values, on the other hand.
-The ISO 11929 series makes use of a theory of uncertainty in measurement [18] to [20] based on Bayesian statistics (e.g. see References [21] to [26]) in order to take into account those uncertainties that cannot be derived from repeated or counting measurements.
+The ISO 11929 series makes use of a theory of uncertainty in measurement $\begin{bmatrix} 14 & to & 16 \end{bmatrix}$ based on Bayesian statistics (e.g. References $\begin{bmatrix} 17 & to & 22 \end{bmatrix}$) in order to allow to take into account also those uncertainties that cannot be derived from repeated or counting measurements.
 The latter uncertainties cannot be handled by frequentist statistics.

 Because of developments in metrology concerning measurement uncertainty laid down in the ISO/IEC Guide 98-3, ISO 11929:2010 was drawn up on the basis of the ISO/IEC Guide 98-3, but using Bayesian statistics and the Bayesian theory of measurement uncertainty.
 This theory provides a Bayesian foundation for the ISO/IEC Guide 98-3.
-Moreover, ISO 11929:2010 was based on the definitions of the characteristic values^[13], the standard proposal^[14], and the explanatory article^[15].
+Moreover, ISO 11929:2010 was based on the definitions of the characteristic values^[9], the standard proposal^[10], and the introducing article^[11].
 It unified and replaced all earlier parts of ISO 11929 and was applicable not only to a large variety of particular measurements of ionizing radiation but also, in analogy, to other measurement procedures.